arnavgautam/TreeHacks2015/HOLs/HOL-BuildingAppsWithCaching/HOL.md

 	_Running the application without the cache_

-1. Observe the **Object ID** indicator under **Cache Settings** and notice how it changes every time you refresh the page indicating that the repository returns a different object for each call.
+1. Observe the **Object ID** indicator under the **Cache Settings for Cloud Shop** section and notice how it changes every time you refresh the page indicating that the repository returns a different object for each call.

 1. Click the **Enable Cache** button and wait for the page to refresh.
 Notice that the first item in the list indicates that it was still necessary for the application to retrieve the product catalog from the data source because the information has yet to be cached.